-BUT...Tripod, Tripod?
+BUT...Tripod, Tripod, Tripod?
 During many of my instructional seminars I stress that 3 important rules for capturing a quality image are "Tripod, Tripod, Tripod".
-Historically this rule has been true in most situations, especially if the photographer is shooting with a super-telephoto lens.
+Historically this rule was true in most situations, especially if the photographer was shooting with a super-telephoto lens.
+However, reduction in lens' weights and the development of modern image stabilization systems (either in-lens or in-body) have reduced the need for the stability of a tripod when using super-telephotos to photograph wildlife.